satansdeer/satansdeer.github.com/content/legacy-posts/build-it-and-they-will-not-come/index.md

 User acquisition is a system of repeated attempts:

-- finding where potential users already spend time,
+- find where potential users already spend time
-- learning the words they use for the problem,
+- learn the words they use for the problem
-- testing messages,
+- test messages
-- replying to real conversations,
+- reply to real conversations
-- making useful content,
+- make useful content
-- improving the product from what you hear,
+- improve the product from what you hear
-- repeating the loop long enough to learn something.
+- repeat the loop long enough to learn something

+See how none of these require a finished product.
+Or even a product at all, except for "improve the product from what you hear."

 If you wait until after the product is built, you start that loop late.